 How one developer uses Ingage Presentations to sell a building — before it’s built.

 Client: Jon Cordell

 Industry: Commercial Real Estate

-Cordell is in the marketing phase of developing a 1.2 million foot “monster” building; he’s using Ingage Stories to pitch to prospective tenants and investors.
+Cordell is in the marketing phase of developing a 1.2 million foot “monster” building.
+He’s using Ingage Presentations to pitch to prospective tenants and investors.
 “It's really a great tool,” he says.
 “To get a Google or other big brand to commit as an anchor tenant, especially when they can't just walk through the building because it has yet to be financed, is a gargantuan effort.
 So we need to take them through the whole story—how great it's going to be, how we're going to design it, what the amenities will be, the vibe, the design, all that stuff.”

 So Cordell lets those prospective tenants choose their own path through the property—on Ingage Presentations.
 “Typically I’ll present it at a lunch, where I can do it on the iPad.
 Or I can put it up on Apple TV and do it in front of a larger group.
 Instead of a 2-minute video where everyone zones out, you can stop and discuss individual elements.”